 Ready to look at your Theories?
 Log in and go to your DNA homepage.
 Look for this banner and click on it:

 You’ll also see clickable notations on your match list next to those matches for whom theories have been generated.
 Review the theories carefully, remembering that theories are built off tree and record data alone, NOT using your genetic relationships (other than the fact that you are a match).
 MyHeritage recommends that you ”compare the relationship suggested by the theory to the relationship suggested by the DNA to see if they are compatible.”
-(Read the difference between your genetic and genealogical relationships.)

 If you’re just getting up to speed on MyHeritage, you’ll likely find my MyHeritageDNA quick reference guide very helpful.
 This guide covers the basics of MyHeritage: what you’ll see when you log in; a detailed explanation of the tools on the match page; and pointers on how to use your ethnicity results, which continue to be important because those Theories, while great, won’t solve all your DNA match mysteries.